kasunch/qzeromq/README.md

 *   Like ØMQ sockets, ``QZmqSockets`` are **NOT thread safe**.
 No locks are used.

     ``QZmqSockets`` cannot be moved between threads since each ``QZmqSocket`` is associated with the event loop of the thread in which the socket is created.
     In other words, create/destroy ``QZmqSockets`` in the thread that use them.

 *   [ØMQ's API](http://api.zeromq.org/) can be used together with QZeroMQ's API with care.

+    Use ``QZmqSocket::zmqSocket()`` to access the underlying raw ØMQ socket.
-    QZeroMQ does not necessarily provide one-to-one mapped functions for all of the [ØMQ's API](http://api.zeromq.org/) functions.
+    Therefore, QZeroMQ does not necessarily provide one-to-one mapped functions for all of the [ØMQ's API](http://api.zeromq.org/) functions.

 # How to build
 QZeroMQ's build system is based on [Cmake](https://cmake.org/).